garrandall/popular-music-data/tracks/it-s-ecstasy-when-you-lay-down-next-to-me-barry-white.md

 I wanna hold you and make you mine
-Don't want to control you just to have a good time Livin' in ecstasy, well, when you're layin' down next to me Ooh! ooh! wee, ecstasy, when you're layin' here with me, uh-huh
+Don't want to control you just to have a good time Livin' in ecstasy, well, when you're layin' down next to me Oh oh wee, ecstasy, when you're layin' here with me, uh-huh

 In this ecstasy when you are here with me, yeah
 Oh, it's ecstasy, Lord knows when you're next to me, yeah